 Fancy taking a day trip to explore a hidden gem?
 Murano is a small island located just a few miles north of Venice proper and is best known for its unique glass-making tradition.
 For centuries, many inhabitants of Murano have been devoted to creating beautiful Venetian glass pieces in a wide range of styles.

-Aside from the glass-making tradition, Murano is also a popular destination for foodies.
-This charming island has some of the best restaurants in Venice, serving up everything from traditional Italian dishes to more contemporary fusion cuisine.
-Murano is one of the best places to try Italian favorites like pasta, risotto, and classic seafood dishes – so be sure to sample the local fare while visiting.
+Murano is one of the best places to try Italian favorites like pasta, risotto, and classic seafood dishes – so make sure to sample the local fare while visiting.

 9. Peggy Guggenheim Collection